 Masters Degree in Clinical Counseling Overview

 Through our Master’s in Clinical Counseling degree program, you will develop skills to diagnose, treat, and proactively guide individuals and groups to overcome disability, grow, and embrace change, in addition to counseling individuals who are struggling with anxiety, depression, grief, loss, anger management, and infidelity — along with many other issues.
+Our graduate program allows each of our students to receive the training and preparation they need to become an outstanding clinical mental health counselor.

 Faculty and Admissions